-In the absence of federal leadership, and building on a string of clean energy policy wins in states, the Connecticut League of Conservation Voters (CTLCV) is joining with the national League of Conservation Voters and Leagues across the nation to double down on our progress towards a clean energy economy at the state and local level.
+In the absence of federal leadership, and building on a string of clean energy policy wins in states, the Connecticut League of Conservation Voters (CTLCV) is joining with the national League of Conservation Voters and our sister organizations across the nation to double-down on our progress towards a clean energy economy at the state and local level.
 The Leagues are launching network-wide “Clean Energy for All” campaign to move the country closer to the goal of 100% clean energy by 2050.
-If you're running for office and would like to take our candidate pledge, click here.

 With an initial investment of over $2 million, the network of organizations is collectively engaging at the state and local level by: